Choose from prepaid or customized data plans

 You won’t see anything aside from the cost of your phone (if purchased), service, and local taxes.

-Tello avoids hidden fees by using a prepaid monthly model that you can always choose to upgrade or downgrade without early termination fees either.
+Tello avoids hidden fees by using a prepaid monthly model that you can always choose to upgrade or downgrade without early termination fees.

 Activation fees suck—and for other providers, they can be as high as $30–$45.
 Luckily, Tello does not charge activation fees for phones.

 You can save money by bringing the phone you already have to Tello.
-BYOD (bring your own device) is especially easy from Sprint or Verizon since they are CDMA carriers.
+CDMA devices are no longer compatible with Tello Mobile.

-You can totally keep your number, homie.
-When you sign up, let Tello’s customer service reps know and they’ll help set it up.
+You can keep your number, friend.
+When you sign up, let Tello’s customer service reps know, and they’ll help set it up.